metjeanjunior/BC-Book-Marketplace/README.md

 Campus Book Marketplace
-Group: Colin Gallaway, Jeanmarie Metelus Jr., Christopher Chiang
+Group: Colin Gallaway, Jeanmarie Metelus Jr., Christopher Chiang More Info can be found in [on the wiki page](https://github.com/metjeanjunior/webAppsFinalProject/wiki)

 4/11
 - Please use pdf, md, or txt files.